psycopg/psycopg2/doc/src/advanced.rst

     :ref:`COPY commands <copy>` are currently not supported when a wait callback is registered, but they will be probably implemented in a future release.

+    :ref:`Large objects <large-objects>` are not supported either: they are not compatible with asynchronous connections.

 .. testcode::
     :hide: